ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - Last name
 - Date of birth

-In the SECOND of those two rows, make sure that the following columns for enrollment and funding match the information in ECE Reporter:
+In the FIRST of those two rows, make sure that the following columns for enrollment and funding match the information in ECE Reporter:
 - Provider
 - Site
 - Age group